 The Departments of Internal Medicine and Pediatrics of The Ohio State University College of Medicine established a combined IM/Peds residency training program in 1985.
 This four-year program trains residents in primary and specialty care medicine for patients of all ages.
-Graduates of the program are eligible to sit for the American Boards of Internal Medicine and Pediatrics.
+Graduates of the program are eligible to sit for the American Board of Pediatrics.

 The Ohio State University College of Medicine motto, "Excellence in Medicine," expresses the character and purpose of our Internal Medicine-Pediatrics (Med-Peds) residency program.
 Our program is founded upon a tradition of excellence in clinical medicine fostered by both the Departments of Internal Medicine and Pediatrics.
 Our faculty, housestaff, students, and private practitioners proudly uphold this tradition.
 They comprise the fabric of medical learning that makes up the Med-Peds Residency Program at The Ohio State University College of Medicine and Public Health.
 Each member of this educational system is, at times, the student and, at other times, the teacher.
 This enthusiasm to learn and to teach characterizes the quest for medical excellence in the Departments of Internal Medicine and Pediatrics.

 Additional primary care and ambulatory care experiences are offered during rotations in the outpatient Veterans Administration clinic and at several rural community clinics.
-The greater Columbus area is blessed with nine Med-Ped private practices, many of the physicians being graduates of this program.
-All nine practices participate in an educational program called IM-PECS where PGY-2 to PGY-4 residents spend ½ day per week caring for patients in the private office.
+The greater Columbus area has ten Med-Ped private practices, many of the physicians being graduates of this program.
+Many of these practices participate in an educational program called IM-PECS where PGY-2 to PGY-4 residents spend ½ day per week caring for patients in the private office.